spixi/crops/readme.md

 so you salvage the beanpole's sticks after harvesting in order to make more beanpoles again.
 It's a bit of work, but worth it, these beans are delicious!

+6. Eggfruit.

+The eggfruit behave similar to the tomato, but has a longer lifespan, is less vulnerable to wither and soak, but yields less crop.
+Although they are not very nutrious alone, you can cook tasty ratatouille with them.

 ## Cooking / Crafting